forumk2/GUT_v9_Release/README.md

 --

 ## License
-Use freely within your repo/project.
+Use freely within the repo/project.
 If you publish, please include a short acknowledgment of the v9 milestone sweep/scaffold.